 At the Student Success Centre (SSC), we are driven by McMaster’s commitment to creating a Brighter World.
 When pursing experiential learning and career development opportunities, the SSC recognizes the importance of inclusivity, diversity, accessibility, accommodation, and equity.
 We take an individualized approach when working with students, campus and community partners.

-The Career Access Program for Students (CAPS) provides a customized approach to skill building and career development for students and alumni who identify as persons with disabilities, First Nations, Metis and Inuit persons, members of racialized communities, and LGBTQ+- identified persons.
+The Career Access Program for Students (CAPS) provides a customized approach to skill building and career development for students and alumni who identify as persons with disabilities, First Nations, Metis and Inuit persons, members of racialized communities, First Generation students and LGBTQ+- identified persons.
 The program instills optimism and confidence to guide students in their career journey by offering multiple ways to access its services, through a flexible time commitment that meets individualized needs.

 By participating in CAPS services and activities, students can choose to receive career guidance in areas such as career exploration, strategic goal setting, personal branding, employment opportunities, and the development of an Individualized Employment Action Plan.
 Students will also build a network of career mentors who will provide tools, advice, and shared experiences.
 Students are free to participate in as few or as many services as they choose.

 How to Participate